puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 Return the appSlug from a given license file.

-Will raise an error if appSlug cannot be found.

 #### `pam_tools::get_kots_slug(String $license)`

 Return the appSlug from a given license file.

-Will raise an error if appSlug cannot be found.

 Returns: `Any` The appSlug string from the parsed license spec.

+Raises:

+* `PuppetError` If appSlug cannot be found.

 ##### `license`